bdeadman/OPRD-100/README.md

 Unless stated otherwise, scores are binary (1/0) or Jaccard-style similarities computed on the exact reported text strings.

 1) Reaction entry count
   - Equality of the number of reactions per location (for diagnostics; not in total_similarity).

 2) SMILES similarity
   - String-based comparison of reported SMILES (exact match or set overlap where applicable).

 3) Reaction step number equality
   - Binary equality of step counts.

 4) Yield data similarity
   - Comparison of reported yields and their associations with products.

 5) Reagent similarity
   - Product of two sub-scores:
     - Name match score
     - Amount-of-substance score

 6) Solvent similarity
   - Product of two sub-scores:
     - Name match score
     - Amount-of-substance score

 7) Reaction time similarity
   - 1 minus the normalized difference between reported times.

 8) Temperature similarity
   - Binary comparison of reported min/max temperatures.

 total_similarity = average of metrics 2–8 for a candidate reaction pair.

-Pairing strategy
+## Pairing strategy
 - Optimal pairing via Hungarian algorithm using total_similarity as the cost/score.
 - When counts differ, lowest-scoring unmatched reactions are excluded (affected 6 reactions in total during human validation).

-## Getting started
-Prerequisites
-- Python 3.10+
-- Recommended: a virtual environment

-## Add section on getting scoring metrics

-Open notebooks
-- code: jupyter notebook
-- See notebooks/ for examples that:
-  - Load OPRD-100 and validation JSON
-  - Compute metrics (2–8)
+## Compute Scoring metrics for your dataset!

-  - Perform Hungarian matching and compute total_similarity
-  - Produce diagnostic plots
+  - Use the ``example_scoring.ipynb`` notebook in the notebooks folder, change the filepath to your own and simply run all cells.

 ## Reproducibility tips
 - Keep raw, ground-truth, and validation JSONs immutable; write derived artifacts to a results/ folder.